GhostPack/SharpDPAPI/README.md

 ### logins

 The **logins** command will search for Chrome 'Login Data' files and decrypt the saved login passwords.
 If execution is in an unelevated contect, CryptProtectData() will automatically be used to try to decrypt values.
+If `/browser:edge` is specified, the newer Chromium-based Edge browser is triaged.

 Login Data files can also be decrypted with a) any "{GUID}:SHA1 {GUID}:SHA1 ..." masterkeys passed, b) a `/mkfile:FILE` of one or more {GUID}:SHA1 masterkey mappings, c) a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys, or d) a `/password:X` to decrypt any user masterkeys, which are then used as a lookup decryption table.
 DPAPI GUID mappings can be recovered with Mimikatz' `sekurlsa::dpapi` command.

 A specific Login Data file can be specified with `/target:FILE`.
 A remote `/server:SERVER` can be specified if a `/pvk` is also supplied.
+If triaging newer Chrome/Edge instances, a `/statekey:X` AES state key can be specified.

 By default, logins are displayed in a csv format.
 This can be modified with `/format:table` for table output.
 Also, by default only non-null password value entries are displayed, but all values can be displayed with `/showall`.